Literals

 interval_year_to_month_literal::=

-• The optional parameter precision (1-9) specifies the maximal number of digits.
-Without this parameter two digits are allowed (months from 0 to 11)
+• precision specifies the maximal number of digits (1-9).
+If this parameter is not set, 2 digits are allowed.

 Examples